 To jump directly to the visualizations, click here.

-I hope that the information provided on this page will facilitate further dialogue on current and future developments in the Japan and East Asian Studies fields and can be used by departments and individuals to advocate for this area of study at their institutions.
+I hope that the information provided on this page will facilitate further dialogue on current and future developments in the field of East Asian Studies and can be used by departments and individuals to advocate for this area of study at their institutions.

 About the Data: Sources

 The data gathered for this exploration originated from several sites (★ newly incorporated this job cycle):